 - Payments made to pass-through companies.

-- Payments for shipping on shipments that originate outside of Texas.
+- Payments for shipments that originate outside of Texas.

 - Alcohol and tobacco purchases.